HappyButter/Photo-organizer/doc/DOC.md

    * Thumbnails' properties such as: maximum height, maximum width or both these parameters, can be set by the user, while keeping the aspect ratio of the original photo.
    * Thumbnails are saved in JPG format with degree of compression set by the user.
    * Application accepts images in JPG and BMP formats.
-   * Application gives real-time information as to the progress of the process using the total number of photos to be copied,0 counted beforehand.
+   * Application gives real-time information as to the progress of the process using the total number of photos to be copied, counted beforehand.
    * Empty directories or ones containing files in unsupported formats are ignored while recreating directory structure.
    #### Additional features that may be included: ####
    * Support for other image types such as PNG, TIFF, RAW etc.
-   * Half-automated workflow, with user being able to alter the photo before it's saved as a thumbnail
+   * Semi-automated workflow, with user being able to alter the photo before it's saved as a thumbnail
    * Creating a contact sheet/s in each directory, consisting of 40 images (5x8) representing all the photos in a directory
 ---
 ## 4. Project analysis ##